aces/Loris-MRI/docs/scripts_md/DICOM.md

 Stores and process the command line options from hash ref.

-INPUT: an hash reference
+INPUT: a hash reference

 ### fill($infile, $big\_endian\_image)

 Fills in hash with header members from given file.

-INPUT: file, (optionally, big endian image)
+INPUTS: file, (optionally, big endian image)

 RETURNS: 1 if duplication, 0 on success